Pylons/pylons/pylons/docs/en/gettingstarted.rst

     Python 2.3, see :ref:`python23_installation`.

-To avoid conflicts with system-installed Python libraries, Pylons comes with a boot-strap Python script that sets up a `virtual environment <http://pypi.python.org/pypi/virtualenv>`_.
+To avoid conflicts with system-installed Python libraries, Pylons comes with a boot-strap Python script that sets up a "virtual" Python environment.
 Pylons will then be installed under the virtual environment.

 .. admonition:: By the Way

-    virtualenv is a useful tool to create isolated Python environments.
-In addition to isolating packages from possible system conflicts, it makes it easy to install Python libraries using `easy_install <http://peak.telecommunity.com/DevCenter/EasyInstall>`_ without dumping lots of packages into the system-wide Python.
+    :term:`virtualenv` is a useful tool to create isolated Python environments.
+    In addition to isolating packages from possible system conflicts, it makes it easy to install Python libraries using :term:`easy_install` without dumping lots of packages into the system-wide Python.

     The other great benefit is that no root access is required since all modules are kept under the desired directory.
 This makes it easy